nakednous/proscene3_design/source.md

 <figure>
     <img height='300' src='fig/arch_5.png' />
-    <figcaption>Communication channel</figcaption>
+    <figcaption>Communication pipeline</figcaption>
 </figure>

 N:

-Open up a communication channel between user gestures and grabber objects.
+BIAS goal is to open up a communication pipeline between the user and grabber objects.
-That channel should include (U.I.T.):
-1. Picking & Manipulation
-2. View point manipulation (in the case the grabber is the eye)
+Messages sent through this pipeline form the basis to implementing (U.I.T.) as we'll see in a minute

 V: